 Ultimately, Hiding in Plain Sight is an odyssey from philautia—the ability to love oneself —to philia, a greater ability to love and embrace the contributions of those around you.
 Only then does a path clear for an encompassing and passionate romantic love, eros.
 Ultimately, Collins finds love all around and, finally, feels in possession of the voice to sing about it, resulting in the most joyful and fully-realized Drugdealer album to date.
 Hiding in Plain Sight is the sound of Michael Collins and Drugdealer getting their groove back.

-Drugdealer’s Raw Honey will be released on April 19, 2019 via Mexican Summer.
+Drugdealer’s Hiding in Plain Sight will be released on October 28th, 2022 via Mexican Summer.